walterxie/MEP-tutorial/README.md

 To do this, first switch to the `Site Model` panel, and then choose `HKY` from the `Subst Model` drop-boxes, and `Estimated` from the `Frequencies` drop-boxes.
-Also remember to check the `estimate` checkbox for the `Mutation Rate`.
+Also remember to check the `estimate` checkbox for the `Substitution Rate`.
-After three mutation rates are all set to estimate, it will eventually trigger to check the `Fix mean mutation rate` box.
+After three relative rates are all set to estimate, it will eventually trigger to check the `Fix mean substitution rate` box.

 <figure>
 	<img style="max-width:80.0%;" src="figures/BEAUti_Site_Model.png" alt="BEAUti_Site_Model">